theelizabethgrace/MRTM-threat-dragon/README.md

-Note that this repository has been migrated from Mike Goodwin's [original](https://github.com/mike-goodwin/owasp-threat-dragon) , which has the issues and pull requests from October 2015 up to June 2020.
+Note that this repository has been edited for research purposes.
+It was migrated from Mike Goodwin's [original](https://github.com/mike-goodwin/owasp-threat-dragon) , which has the issues and pull requests from October 2015 up to June 2020.

 <p align="center">